 Educating has always been about preparing students to be successful citizens, in whatever way possible.
 Strong reading, writing and math skills continue to be important, as does character.
 Being able to get along with others, having self-control and patience, being honest and trustworthy: these have always been traits teachers have hoped to instill in their students, and that remains true today.

-Strong character is essential in the use of technology used for classroom learning.
+Strong character is essential in the use of technology for classroom learning.
 The Internet itself is a wide source of knowledge, as well as being the gateway to further content.
 As students attending traditional and online schools alike begin to use the Internet more and more for research, they need to learn how to utilize this tool in an ethical manner.
 Thus, teachers should inform students how to find credible websites when working on research projects as well as how to properly cite their sources in order to avoid plagiarism.
 Teaching students how to use the Internet responsibly early on will not only help students academically but also teach them to respect the work of others.

 Good character is also imperative when using the Internet in a more social way.
 As students interact on the web, they are becoming digital citizens.
 Just as they must learn to adapt to their role as members of their school community, they must learn that, when they participate online, they are creating an identity representing themselves, and possibly their school.

 The use of social networking has the potential to create problems, as students use sites like Facebook to connect and communicate.
 As a result, issues such as gossip and bullying are no longer left behind when the school day ends, since student communication continues online.
 Bullying, in particular, has reached new levels with the advent of cyberbullying.
 Luckily, there are several things students, parents and teachers can do to prevent this.
-A website created to help promote positive interaction on the Internet gives some excellent tips.

 While there are potential problems in the use of technology, it is an excellent instructional tool for developing good character.
 Social interactions within the school, in the classroom, in the cafeteria and on the playground have always provided excellent teaching opportunities.
 The Internet simply provides another venue.
 Teachers can teach proper behavior and take opportunities to get involved and correct when needed.
 Finally, teachers can model good behavior by considering what they say online, and being cognizant that nothing is private on the Internet.